truongpx396/demo-web3dart-code-generator/README.md

 # Demo Web3Dart Code Generator

-This simple project is to show how to work with Blockchain SmartContracts using web3dart code generator.
+This simple project is to show how to work with Blockchain SmartContracts using `Web3Dart Code Generator`.

 ## Installing dependencies